graalvm/fastr-examples/weather_predictor/README.md

 Open your browser at http://localhost:12836.

-Script `demo.sh` runs application without displaying exceptions to terminal.
+Script `run.sh` runs application without displaying exceptions to terminal.
 It is possible to pass in arguments to enable Chrome Inspector `--inspect` and `--inspect.Suspend=false` or monitoring Agent using `--agent`.
-E.g. `./demo.sh --inspect --inspect.Suspend=false --agent`
+E.g. `./run.sh --inspect --inspect.Suspend=false --agent`

 Script `tools.sh` enables above mentioned tools and allows printing of exceptions to terminal.